Frequently Asked Orthodontic Questions

 Consultation

 After review of your diagnostic records, a treatment plan will be discussed, as well as the length of treatment and your financial investment.
-Often, this can be determined at the time of the initial visit or the doctor may schedule a consultation appointment.
+Often, this can be determined at the time of the initial visit, or the doctor may schedule a consultation appointment.

 What Determines My Financial Investment and How Much Will My Insurance Contribute?

 We offer affordable monthly (no interest) payment plans that may be modified to suit your individual needs.
-A 5% discount (with full treatment only) is offered if your total fee is paid in full at the start of treatment.
-If you have insurance, the discount
+A 5% discount (with full treatment only) is offered if your total fee is paid in full with a check at the start of treatment.
+If you have insurance, the discount applies only to your portion of the fee not covered by the insurance.

 If we are not aware of special circumstances and your account becomes severely delinquent, we may be forced to discontinue treatment.
 Should you have an unexpected hardship, contact our financial coordinator to discuss your future treatment and perhaps a temporary payment plan.